 - 6 barbecue areas (disposable barbecues are not allowed!)

-Due to the construction of the Schierstein Bridge on the A643 motorway, the accessibility of the recreational facilities on the Rettbergsaue island will be significantly restricted until 2020:
+Due to the construction of the Schierstein Bridge on the A643 motorway, the accessibility of the recreational facilities on the Rettbergsaue island will be significantly restricted until end of 2022:

 - The recreation grounds can only be reached with the “Tamara” passenger ferry.